hearcloud/hearcloud/README.md

 ## Why Django?

-From all the programming languages that I've studied so far, Python es the one with which I'm feeling more comftable.
+From all the programming languages that I've studied so far, Python es the one with which I'm feeling more comfortable.
 So, when I found Django, I immediately wanted to learn more about it.

 ## Requirements